Network Troubleshooting Steps

 Try plugging a laptop into the same ethernet cable you’re using with your camera.
 Can the laptop connect to the internet?
 If not, you might have a bad ethernet cable.

+By trying to ping the camera’s IP address on your network, you’ll be able to see if you can communicate with the camera.
 Your camera’s hostname will display as FOCUS-##### and should be searchable on your DHCP server’s IP leases.

-If you can ping your camera, it’s online, on the network and attempting to communicate — but something’s preventing it from communicating.
+If you can ping your camera, it’s online, on the network and attempting to communicate—but something’s preventing it from communicating.
 Look for traffic coming from it.
 Can you see anything being blocked?

 Check that all content filtering, application control and SSL inspection has been disabled for your camera.
 This can limit the camera’s outbound traffic and prevent it from being able to communicate properly.